 Why You'll Love This Recipe

-This nostalgic dish, also referred to as corn spoonbread or corn soufflé, is traditionally served around Thanksgiving or for large family gatherings because it makes such a large quantity of cornbread-like goodness, but you don't have to save it just for holiday dinners!
+- Classic Nostalgia: This nostalgic dish, based on the Jiffy corn casserole recipe, is sometimes referred to as corn spoon bread or corn soufflé.
+It is traditionally served around Thanksgiving or for large family gatherings because it makes such a large quantity of cornbread goodness, but you don't have to save it just for holiday dinners!

-If you love cornbread, be sure to check out these fluffy gluten-free cornbread muffins and this gluten-free cornbread stuffing!
+If you love cornbread, be sure to check out my fluffy gluten-free Jiffy cornbread muffins recipe and this gluten-free cornbread stuffing!

 Ingredients and Dietary Substitutions